NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

 = 19.x 2015xxxx =
+* New: Blacklist and protect list now apply to all custom fields, not just internals.
+The whitelist still only applies to internal fields.
 * Fix: Reload broadcast data upon switching blogs during broadcasting.
 This is probably the cause of half-linked children when broadcasting is interrupted or queued.
 * Code: More debug info.
 Custom field lists are dumped.
 * Updated .pot file for translations.